MRRazvi/blockchain-development/guides/BLOCKCHAIN.md

 ## Before You Begin
 - What, Why, How?
   - What is blockchain?
-- Why are you learning blockchain?
+  - Why are you even learning blockchain?
   - How I can become a blockchain developer?
 - What benefits blockchain has?
 - Difference between blockchain and web 3.0?
 - Bitcoin is not a blockchain?